dgoldstein0/git_bug_repro/README.md

 According to the man page, `git check-ignore` should return 0 if the file is ignored and 1 if it is not ignored.
 So it seems the presence of `-v` should not change the meaning of the return code.

-## reproduction steps
+## Reproduction steps

 1) find a non-ignored file
 2) add a negated pattern to .gitignore that matches the file

 Then `git check-ignore <file>` returns 1 but `git check-ignore -v <file>` returns 0.

-expected: both return codes should be 1
+Expected: both return codes should be 1

+This is using a fork of git 2.46.0